ThilinaRajapakse/simpletransformers/docs/_docs/14-ner-data-formats.md

 ```

-**Note:** The bounding box coordinates in the two examples above are random values and may not be realistic!
+**Note:** The bounding box coordinates in the two examples above are random values and may not be realistic.
 {: .notice--info}

 ## Train Data Format